In a year of pandemic, George Floyd's death, Minnesota issues record number of handgun permits

 "Research has proved that more guns do not intrinsically make communities safer," said Maggiy Emery, spokeswoman for the group.
 "However, until we as a society address and rectify the underlying issues of gun violence, we need to emphasize responsible and safe gun ownership."

 The state denied 1,191 permit applications last year.
-Another 103 Minnesotans had permits suspended, 36 had theirs revoked and 968 permits were voided after the holders were convicted of a crime that made them ineligible to possess a firearm.
+Another 103 Minnesotans' permits were suspended, 36 were revoked and 968 permits were voided after the holders were convicted of a crime that made them ineligible to possess a firearm.

 People with permits committed 3,110 crimes last year, the highest number since the state made it legal to carry a concealed weapon in 2003.
 More than half of the crimes involved drunken driving or other serious traffic infractions.

-Krause said they are anticipating another surge in sales as the Minneapolis braces for the trials of the four former officers at the scene when Floyd was killed.
+Krause said they anticipate another surge in sales as Minneapolis braces for the trials of the four former police officers at the scene when Floyd was killed.
 "What's going on is unprecedented," he said.

-"After an event, like a school shooting and the political discussion surrounding the event, we might have lines outside the door," said Bill Hutton, executive direction of the Minnesota Sheriff's Association and former sheriff of Washington County.
+"After an event, like a school shooting and the political discussion surrounding the event, we might have lines outside the door," said Bill Hutton, executive director of the Minnesota Sheriffs' Association and former sheriff of Washington County.
 After an incredibly trying year, "we all pray we don't have the kind of events that trigger those political discussions."

 Like many other big U.S. cities, Minneapolis saw violent crime spike in 2020.
-Homicides and serious assaults rose to levels unseen in years, and the number of people struck by gunfire, 553, was the highest tally by far of at least the past 15 years, police department data shows.
+Homicides and serious assaults rose to levels unseen in years, and the number of people struck by gunfire, 553, was the highest tally by far in at least the past 15 years, Police Department data show.

-While many crime categories have fallen back to average levels in the first two months of 2021, shootings have continued to climb.
-A Minneapolis city spokesman said the police department would not comment on the increase in permits.
+While many crime categories have fallen back to average levels in the first two months of 2021, shooting numbers have continued to climb.
+A Minneapolis city spokesman said the Police Department would not comment on the increase in permits.

-In Washington, some members of Congress are making a fresh push for significant new gun restrictions, introducing two measures aimed at dramatic changes of the nation's gun laws.
+In Washington, some members of Congress are making a fresh push for significant new gun restrictions, introducing two measures aimed at dramatic changes to the nation's gun laws.

 U.S. Sen. Amy Klobuchar, D-Minn., on Tuesday introduced the Protecting Domestic Violence and Stalking Victims Act to close what is commonly referred to as the "boyfriend loophole."
 The legislation will prevent people who have abused dating partners from buying or owning firearms and stop convicted stalkers from possessing a gun.